kayotea/1942game/readME.md

 5. (Advanced) Collision Detection for the airplanes – when the hero collides with the enemy, have your score go down by 500.
 6. (Advanced) Collision Detection for the bullet – Have the score go up by 10 when an enemy is struck down.
 7. (Advanced) Get the enemy to explode when it is hit
-8. (Advanced) When the bullet hits, make a sound.
+8. (Advanced) When the bullet hits, make a sound.# 1942game